How Medicare Works

 If you're helping your aging parents with money matters, you need to understand how Medicare works.
 That’s because your parents likely are relying on this federal program to help cover the cost of their health care.
 But figuring out the complicated Medicare system can be a challenge.

 Fortunately, Danielle Kunkle Roberts—a Medicare expert and co-founder of Boomer Benefits—sat down with Carefull as part of the Taking Care of Mom & Dad’s Money virtual summit to explain the ins and outs of this program.
 An edited version of her interview is below.
-You can listen to her full interview, as well as interviews with other financial, legal and caregiving experts, in the Carefull Community.

 Cameron Huddleston, Careful’s family finance expert: So good to see you.
 So I'm hoping you can give us a quick overview about Boomer Benefits.
 What is it?